1945–1960 in Western fashion: Casual clothing and teenage style

 One result of the Post-World War II economic expansion was a flood of synthetic fabrics and easy-care processes.
 "Drip-dry" nylon, orlon and dacron, which could retain heat-set pleats after washing, became immensely popular.
 Acrylic, polyester, triacetate and spandex were all introduced in the 1950s.
 During the 1940s nylon stockings were an incredibly popular product as they were a lightweight alternative to silk and wool stockings.
 For the duration of WW2 the Du Pont company produced nylon exclusively for the war effort.
 At the end of 1945 the demand for nylon stockings was so great that Nylon riots ensued at stores selling the products.

 Social changes went hand-in-hand with new economic realities, and one result was that many young people who would have become wage-earners early in their teens before the war now remained at home and dependent upon their parents through high school and beyond, establishing the notion of the teenage years as a separate stage of development.
-Teens and college co-eds adopted skirts and sweaters as a virtual uniform, and the American fashion industry began to target teenagers as a specialized market segment in the 1940s.
+Teens and college students adopted skirts and sweaters as a virtual uniform, and the American fashion industry began to target teenagers as a specialized market segment in the 1940s.

 In the United Kingdom, the Teddy boys of the post-war period created the "first truly independent fashions for young people", favouring an exaggerated version of the Edwardian-flavoured British fashion with skinny ties and narrow, tight trousers worn short enough to show off garish socks.
 In North America, greasers had a similar social position.
 Previously, teenagers dressed similarly to their parents, but now a rebellious and different youth style was being developed.

 Young adults returning to college under the G.I.
 Bill adopted an unpretentious, functional wardrobe, and continued to wear blue jeans with shirts and pullovers for general informal wear after leaving school.
 Jack Kerouac introduced the phrase "Beat Generation" in 1948, generalizing from his social circle to characterize the underground, anti-conformist youth gathering in New York at that time.
 The term "beatnik" was coined by Herb Caen of the San Francisco Chronicle in 1958, and the stereotypical "beat" look of sunglasses, berets, black turtlenecks, and unadorned dark clothing provided another fashion alternative for youths of both sexes, encouraged by the marketing specialists of Madison Avenue.